Dirt Cheap Labs Has Closed: What to Do Now (2026)

 Quick Summary

-Dirt Cheap Labs is one of the few direct-to-consumer labs whose per-test prices genuinely rival Mito Health.
-Across the 25 common tests below, Mito member pricing is still lower on 22 of 25, and on a handful Dirt Cheap matches or edges it.
-The important catch is the order minimum: Dirt Cheap requires an $80 minimum order, so you cannot buy a single low-cost test, while Mito has no minimum and lets you order one marker at a time.
+Across the 25 common tests below, their final published prices against ours, Mito member pricing was lower on 22 of 25, and on a handful they matched or edged us.
+The practical difference was the order minimum.
+Dirt Cheap required an $80 minimum order, so a single low-cost test was not an option.
+Mito has no minimum and lets you order one marker at a time.

-Dirt Cheap Labs is a discount direct-to-consumer lab testing service built around very low per-test prices.
-You order online, give your sample at a partner collection site, and view results in your account.
-Orders are subject to an $80 minimum, so it is designed for people building a larger panel rather than buying a single test.
+Dirt Cheap Labs was a discount direct-to-consumer lab testing service built around very low per-test prices.
+You ordered online, gave your sample at a partner collection site, and viewed results in your account.
+Orders were subject to an $80 minimum, so it suited people building a larger panel rather than buying a single test.

 Dirt Cheap Labs Pricing vs Mito Health